sdc-china/IDA-doc/_posts/2018-08-13-toolkit-deployment.md

 ---
-title: "How to deploy a toolkit by group pipeline"
+title: "Toolkit deployment"
 category: pipeline
 date: 2018-08-13 16:55:50
 last_modified_at: 2020-03-27 16:55:50
 ---

-# How to deploy a toolkit by group pipeline
+# How to Deploy a Toolkit by Group Pipeline
 ***

 ## 1. Create a test project, we will test the toolkit with the project.